gilch/hissp/docs/style_guide.rst

 To avoid confusion,
 do not use triple-semicolon comments as headings at all.

-Prefer module docstrings over top-level comments where applicable
+Prefer a module docstring over top-level comments where applicable.
+Remember that a `<\<#<QzLT_QzLT_QzHASH_>` applied to a comment block compiles to a string literal, which can be a docstring.

 ;;;; Headings
 +++++++++++++